jindra12/forecast-query/README.md

-# forecast-query
+# binomial-heap
-Queryable typescript API for weather information from openweathermap
+Binomial heap with typescript support which can handle complex objects